Mild Hyperbaric Oxygen Therapy

 How do oxygen molecules get 400% deeper into your tissues as they do with Hyperbaric Oxygen Therapy?
-They actually shrink under this pressure and can squeeze through constricted blood vessels, inflammed tissue, cross the blood brain barrier, enter lymph nodes, cerebrospinal fluid and musculoskeletal system.
-Essentially, oxygen is delivered into all of our tissues, including areas where circulation is diminished, which is an extremely important component of healing as oxygen is essential for the function and maintenance of every cell in our body, regardless of whether it's an organ, muscle or bone.
+They dissolve into plasma of our blood and oxygen molecules are much smaller than Red Blood Cells and with additional increase in blood flow, tremendous amounts of oxygen are able to reach injured and hypoxic tissues.
+Oxygen molecules also shrink under this pressure and can squeeze through constricted blood vessels, inflammed tissue, cross the blood brain barrier, enter lymph nodes, cerebrospinal fluid and musculoskeletal system.
+Essentially, oxygen is delivered to all of our tissues, especially the highly metabolic areas of the brain and other regions as oxygen is essential for the function and maintenance of every cell in our body, regardless of whether it's an organ, muscle or bone.

 This is analagous to what you see in a can of soda as the CO2 particles are under pressure, and therefore decreases their sizes enough that they dissolve into the liquid.
 When you pop the can open, the pressure is released, the CO2 particles increase in size and you see the fizz.
 This is exctly what happens to your oxygen molecules as they decrease in size under pressure and dissolve into the blood plasma.
 This exponentially increases oxygen delivery through the body and makes it posssible for oxygen to enter inflamed tissue or tissue that is starving for oxygen (hypoxic) to support optimal cellular activity and healing.